STANDARDS and GUIDELINES FOR

-- It is essential that training in clinical chemistry be conducted and associated with a broad based clinical laboratory, with rotations in many specialty areas such as general clinical chemistry, endocrinology, toxicology, therapeutic drug monitoring, nutrition, serology and immunology, biochemical urinalysis.
-Specialty areas such as biochemical genetics, pharmacogenomics, hematology/coagulation and molecular diagnostics being available to the trainees where possible.
+- It is essential that training in clinical chemistry be conducted and associated with a broad based clinical laboratory, with student rotations in areas such as general clinical chemistry, endocrinology, toxicology, therapeutic drug monitoring, nutrition, serology and immunology, biochemical urinalysis.
+Specialty areas such as biochemical genetics, pharmacogenomics, hematology/coagulation and molecular diagnostics are recommended for the trainees where possible.
 The structure and length of such training and rotations is up to the individual program.
 At a minimum, students should understand the clinical significance of testing performed, technologies used, and workflow for these laboratory areas.

 - Any clinical chemistry laboratory used for training shall meet the requirements for local, state or Federal licensure or, where no such requirements exist, be approved by an organization acceptable to the Commission (such as the College of American Pathologists, The Joint Commission, or the Center for Medicare and Medicaid Services).
 Exceptions to this rule may be made on the basis of the Commission's own findings at the time of a site visit by an inspection team.

 Training institutions must have library and/or other services that provide an adequate, readily available basic collection of reference books as well as books in the sciences fundamental to clinical chemistry, pathology, and laboratory medicine.
-In addition, the library should provide access to a wide range of on-line medical/biochemical journals in the fields of clinical chemistry.
+In addition, the library should provide access to a wide range of on- line medical/biochemical journals in the fields of clinical chemistry.
 Computing services, such as electronic mail addresses and access to on-line literature search functions must be available.

 The institution shall maintain, and have available for inspection by the Commission upon request, the records of faculty and trainees' curriculum offerings, program activities, trainee attendance, and evaluation documents.
 The records should be prepared in a manner consistent with Federal right to privacy legislation.
 Records should include, but are not limited to:

-- Trainee scholarly performance (publications, abstract, presentations) which may be part of CV’s provided.
+e.
+Trainee scholarly performance (publications, abstract, presentations), which may be part of CV’s provided.

-- List of past trainees, including certification status and current position
+f.
+List of past trainees, including post-doctoral training, certification status and current position

 C. STANDARD III.
 CURRICULUM AND INSTRUCTION